Python-Test-Engineer/conf42-ai-agents/NOTES.md

 We can have more information than necessary and this can do no harm provide it is consistent and logical with the remaining prompt.
 Obviously, there will be more token usage but with the price going down, it is not an issue.

-We have covered 2/3 of the AI reverse process - Client SIde creation of the route and the use of Natural Language.
+We have covered 2/3 of the AI reverse process - Client Side creation of the route and the use of Natural Language.

 What about Autonomy?

 In our output, we asked the LLM to give not just a rating but a verdict on whether it is worthy of publishing or not.
 This is the `next` parameter that is returned.
+This is our own creation and we can have any key name.

 There are many software design patterns but essentially the next step in the app has been selected by the LLM.
 It is the `if/else` statement. or router.

-In summary, this module has shown the 3 counter intuitive steps of AI Agents.
+In summary, this module has shown the 3 counter-intuitive steps of AI Agents - Autonomy, Client Side Creation of the route and the use of Natural Language.

 # FAQ/ROUTER

-Sometimes we might think that AI Dev is binary - it is fully AI or not.
+Sometimes we might think that AI Development is binary - it is fully AI or not.

 What if we can include 'a bit of AI' in our App?
+Remember, AI Agents are snippets of code that make a request and get a response.

 If we have a Search, FAQ or Help section, we can leverage the power of the AI Agent to create a facility to process Natural Language.
 Getting information from a form, (excluding text fields), give us structured inout data.